 Students, professional staff, faculty, and visitors who wish to park on the Portland or Biddeford campuses must display a parking permit.
 Students with vehicles should register them with the Permit Store.
 Enter "UNE" in the Permit Store search bar for a variety of parking choices.
 Temporary parking permits are furnished to guests of the University and part-time employees.
 For more information about parking permits, view our Parking Policies.

 Safe Ride is a campus shuttle service that makes regular stops across UNE's Biddeford Campus.
-Service is anticipated to begin on August 25, 2021 for the first day of classes and will run from 7:30 a.m. to 11:30 p.m.
+Service is anticipated to begin on the first day of classes and will run from 7:30 a.m. to 11:30 p.m.
 Monday through Friday and 3:30 p.m. to 11:30 p.m. on weekends.
 The shuttle will stop service during driver lunch and dinner times, so please plan accordingly.
 Remember to bring your UNE ID card because students, faculty, and professional staff will need to swipe their ID prior to usage.

 Transportation is the largest source of greenhouse gas emissions in the U.S., accounting for nearly 27% of all the planet-warming gases produced in our country.
 The bulk of these emissions (almost 60%) come from the nation’s 250 million passenger vehicles.